 What happens, who do you call, and who is responsible?

-Once the adrenaline rush subsides and you are able to catch your breath, the info outlined below will guide you through the basics of how to resolve this situation.
+Once the adrenaline rush subsides and you catch your breath, the information outlined below will guide you through the basic steps to resolve this situation.

 Your Insurance Claim and Policy Coverage

 Once you have called in the claim to your insurance company, they will dispatch an adjuster to the location to evaluate the extent of the damages.
 The adjuster will determine what steps need to be taken to repair or replace the vehicle, and advise you on any further steps you may need to take to fully resolve the issue.

 If you are unhappy with the assessment of your insurance adjuster, it may be wise to seek the opinion of a public adjuster.
 These insurance specialists are independent professionals that advocate on your behalf against providers that attempt to underpay claims.